From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Enjoy the quirks and charm of driving a classic Land Rover off-road, plus Clay Shooting in a stunning bowl-like arena.

-Begin your adventure with an off-road journey through rutted tracks in a classic 1960s Land Rover, embracing the challenge of driving without modern technology.
-Afterward, enjoy a well-earned lunch at the clay shooting lodge before heading to the stunning bowl-shaped clay shooting range.
+Embrace adventure with an off-road journey through rutted tracks in a classic 1960s Land Rover, tackling the challenge of driving without modern technology.
+Break up your day with a well-earned lunch at the clay shooting lodge before heading to the stunning bowl-shaped clay shooting range.
 Whether you're a novice or an expert, our experienced instructors provide personalised guidance, ensuring a fun and memorable experience for all.

 Navigate our thrilling off-road perimeter track and activity field, where you'll tackle a variety of challenging terrains.
 Experience the excitement as you drive through rugged paths, testing your skills and control while exploring the diverse landscape of the Goodwood Estate.

-Start your day with a warm welcome featuring freshly brewed tea, coffee, and a selection of morning pastries to set the tone for the adventure ahead.
-At midday, take a well-earned break and enjoy a delicious lunch served at the Clay Shooting Lodge - the perfect spot to relax, refuel, and soak in the surroundings before continuing your experience.
+Start your day with a warm welcome featuring freshly brewed tea, coffee and a selection of morning pastries to set the tone for the adventure ahead.
+Take a well earned break in your day with a picnic lunch served at the Clay Shooting Lodge - the perfect spot to relax, refuel and soak in the surroundings before continuing your experience.

 Your voucher or slot booking entitles you to the sole use of a classic Land Rover and personal driving instructor.
 You will not share the vehicle with any other customers other than the people you bring with you.
 You are welcome to bring up three guests.